au-ts/cogent/cogent/README.md

 there must be at least one function which can serve as the argument to that higher-order function, otherwise the generated C code will end up with undefined type (the type of the input function).

+* BE VERY CAREFUL potential trailing whitespaces in the --entry-funcs file!
+The parser does not eliminate them and will be counted as part of the function name.
+[LOW-HANGING]